zyairelai/unix-rice/Ubuntu-20-04/02-Terminal.md

 # Tilix (Optional)
 ### Installing Tilix and Open Tilix Here
-- `sudo apt install tilix nautilus-python`
+- `sudo apt install tilix python-nautilus`
 - `sudo update-alternatives --config x-terminal-emulator`

 ### For OCD, can replace the Tilix to the default Terminal icon